bosstkd/Socle-back-end-java-generator/README.md

 ### How to use:
 - on windows -> double click on -> windows-run.bat
-- choose the name of your project respecting variable clauses nominations
+- choose the name of your project respecting variable namming clauses,
 - a (.zip) file will be generated in the same folder of the (.bat)

 ### more infos: